Ackworth, West Yorkshire

-Ackworth is a village and civil parish in the metropolitan borough of Wakefield, West Yorkshire, England.
-It stands between Pontefract, Barnsley and Doncaster on the River Went.
+Ackworth is a village and civil parish in the metropolitan borough of Wakefield, West Yorkshire, England, between Pontefract, Barnsley and Doncaster on the River Went.
 It has four parts: High Ackworth, Low Ackworth, Ackworth Moor Top, and Brackenhill.
-The 2001 census gave it a population of 6,493, which rose to 7,049 at the 2011 Census.
-There is also a city ward called Ackworth, North Elmsall and Upton, with a 2011 Census population of 16,099.
+The 2001 census gave it a population of 6,493, which rose to 7,049 at the 2011 census.
+There is also a city ward called Ackworth, North Elmsall and Upton, with a 2011 census population of 16,099.

 History

 Name

 The name of the village may derive from one of two sources.
 The first is from the Anglo-Saxon words ake or aken, meaning oak, and uurt, equivalent to "worth", meaning an enclosure or homestead.
 The other possibility is from the Anglo-Saxon name Acca, to make Acca's worth or Acca's enclosure.
 Several place names in the area show that the Anglo-Saxons had influence.
 Words such as "worth" and also "tun", meaning an enclosure or farmstead, are found in local names such as Badsworth, Hemsworth and Wentworth, and Fryston and Allerton.
 The name Ackworth was first recorded in the Domesday Book of 1086 as Aceuurde and is thought it have been formalised as 'Ackworth' in the 1800s.